winitzki/lamonte-jexer-wikis/jexer-images.md

 Jexer's terminal widget is capable of decoding any image format supported by javax.image.ImageIO, but scans the file data for PNG and JPG headers before attempting decoding.
+If the headers do not match the stated image type, then it is discarded.
+At this time ImageIO supports the following formats: PNG, JPG, BMP, WBMP, and GIF.

 Additional image formats may be supported in the future.
-At this time ImageIO supports the following formats: PNG, JPG, BMP, WBMP, and GIF.
+An application will always be able to detect image format support via this sequence:

+  1. Record current cursor position via DSR 6 (CSI 6 n).

+  2. Draw a small image with scrolling enabled (Ps = 1).

+  3. Check cursor position via DSR 6.
+If the cursor has moved, then the image format is supported, and the image is on screen.

 Jexer's ECMA48 backend always defines scroll=0, i.e. no scrolling.

+Jexer's terminal widget will discard (and not scroll) any PNG/JPG images that exceed 10000 pixels in width or height.